gazebosim/docs/garden/actors.md

     </script>
 ```

 Within the `<trajectory>` tag we define a series of waypoints which our actor will follow.
 The `<trajectory>` has three attributes: `id`, `type`, and `tension`.
-The `type` should have the same name as the animation `walk`.
+The `type` should have the same name as the value specified in `name` attribute of the `<animation>` tag.
+Therefore, in this case it is specified as `walk`.
 The `tension` parameter is used to control how closely the trajectory will stick to the given waypoints.
 The default `tension` value is zero, which equates to a Catmull-Rom spline, which may cause the animation to overshoot waypoints.
 A `tension` value of one will cause the animation to stick to the waypoints.
 The `tension` value should be in the range 0 to 1.

 Under the `trajectory` tag we define the following: